 A Gingerbread Romance (2018)

 Tia Mowry stars as an architect, Taylor Scott, who has to build life size gingerbread houses alongside a romantic pastry chef, Adam (Duane Henry), as she tries to find herself over the festive season.
-The most impressive thing here are the wild gingerbread creations, but there are plenty of other more classic Christmas movie tropes.
-From romantic ice skating dates to decorating the tree together, you can get all your Christmas feels with this romantic flick that takes an overdone narrative device--baking contests--and turns the volume up to 11.
+The most impressive thing in A Gingerbread Romance are the wild gingerbread creations, but there are plenty of other more classic Christmas movie tropes.
+From romantic ice skating dates to decorating the tree together, you can get all your Christmas feels with this romantic flick that takes an overdone narrative device — baking contests — and turns the volume up to 11.